Course - Next generation of digital operational capabilities - IT6207

 Self-study: Self-study and assignment writing are expected between the gatherings.
 All assignments will be provided via the NTNU learning platform.

-Exam: The exam consists of an essay will be in the form of an essay on the topic approved during the first session and discussed with the supervisor during the second gathering.
+Exam: The exam will be in the form of an essay on the topic approved during the first session and discussed with the supervisor during the second gathering.
 The deadline for submitting the essay will be three weeks after the last gathering The essay should analyze and discuss an empirical scenario of a remote operation setting.
 The essay should be around 12-15 pages, 1.5 pt line distance.

 Late submissions will not be accepted.